AmpereComputing/openstack-kolla-ampere-aio-scripts/README.md

 ## Description

-This repository contains assets to deploy an OpenStack all-in-one on Ampere eMAG server.
+This repository contains script & file assets to build from source & deploy a containerized OpenStack all-in-one on an Ampere eMAG server.
 The server is installed with standard Debian version 10.1.0 arm64 and OpenStack 8.1.0 Stein.
 In this configuration, the administrator can create virtual instances using various preloaded aarch64 operating systems (Debian, Fedora, Fedora-Atomic, Ubuntu, K3OS) through the Horizion web interface.
 [OpenStack Kolla](https://opendev.org/openstack/kolla) is used to build containers from source.
 Kolla-ansible is used to install OpenStack as an All-In-One deployment scenerio.

 <script  id="asciicast-276985" src="https://asciinema.org/a/276985.js" async data-autoplay="true" data-size="small" data-speed="2"></script>